The Ungroundable

-"The Ungroundable" is the fourteenth and final episode of the 12th season of the American animated series South Park, and the 181st episode of the series overall.
+"The Ungroundable" is the fourteenth and final episode of the twelfth season of the American animated series South Park, and the 181st episode of the series overall.
 It originally aired on Comedy Central in the United States on November 19, 2008.
 This is the last episode of South Park to be broadcast in 480i standard definition.
 The episode was rated TV-MA L in the United States.
 The episode spoofs vampire films including the Twilight craze and The Lost Boys, where Butters believes that he sees vampires in the school.
 The episode was written and directed by series co-creator Trey Parker.

 Plot

-While the students are playing Call of Duty: World at War in a computer lab at school, Butters Stotch frantically runs in and says he’s seen vampires, mistaking older students following the vampire craze for actual vampires and tries to raise the alarm.
+While the students are playing Call of Duty: World at War in a computer lab at school, Butters Stotch frantically runs in and says he's seen vampires, mistaking older students following the vampire craze for actual vampires and tries to raise the alarm.
 Eric Cartman suggests that he go "document the vampires" simply to get rid of him.

 Taking Cartman's words literally, Butters sneaks into the school gym and hides to record the members of the South Park Vampires' Club on his dictaphone.
 One of the vampires talks about vampire-related customs and they "feed" by drinking clamato juice.
 However, Butters' dictaphone malfunctions, exposing him in front of the vampires.
 Butters attempts to repel them with a crucifix before running away.

 Butters goes home, only to have his father, Stephen yell at him due to the fact that the food pantry is not organized and because of this, he mistakenly put Hamburger Helper in his glass of milk.
 Stephen, without listening to anything Butters is saying, argues that "the only thing that keeps a family together is an organized pantry" and angrily threatens to ground Butters.

 After being threatened to be grounded by his parents, Butters thinks aloud, concluding that nobody listens to him.
 Having come to believe that if he becomes a vampire he will no longer get victimized, he asks the vampire kids to let him join them.
 They take him to Hot Topic and change his appearance to match theirs.
 Butters returns home to his parents, who are angry at him because of his lateness and his dyed hair.
 Butters responds that he is now "ungroundable" and hisses at his parents, thus completely shocking them.